Mental Health Matters

 Whether suffering from anxiety, seasonal affective disorder, stress or psychosis, mental health touches a wide spectrum of issues, ranging from mild to severe.
 Tens of thousands of our neighbors have mental health issues annually, and often the warning signs are ignored or misunderstood.
 It is important that all Portlanders are aware of those warning signs and the treatments available.

-To mark Mental Health Awareness Month, The Portland Clinic staff have compiled some resources to help our neighbors better understand how they can identify and combat mental health issues.
-To start, take a few minutes to listen to Facebook Live Chat with Director of Behavioral Health Pat Blumenthal, PsyD.
+To mark Mental Health Awareness Month, we’ve compiled some resources to help our neighbors better understand how they can identify and combat mental health issues.
 You can also find more on the symptoms and patterns associated with prevalent mental health issues here.

 While it may be difficult to address with a friend or family member, if you have concerns about your mental health or that of a person close to you, reaching out to a professional or directly to the person you believe is struggling is an important first step.
-Be on the lookout for the following warning signs of mental illness:
+Mental health affects everyone differently, but these warning signs are important to look out for:

 • Confused thinking